svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_garbage_collector/index.md

 Out of these `gc_mark_phase` is the most general.
 It traverses any heap structure and marks all reachable nodes.
-The `gc_mark_freelist` function assumes that the argument passed to is i a proper linked-list and can iterate over it using a while loop. `gc_mark_aux` is passed an array as argument and can also iterate over its argument efficiently.
+The `gc_mark_freelist` function assumes that the argument passed to is a proper linked-list and can iterate over it using a while loop. `gc_mark_aux` is passed an array as argument and can also iterate over its argument efficiently.